 It’s all the rage these days to trash traditional jobs.
 Seemingly everyone wants to be a freelancer or entrepreneur.
-The allure of more flexible work hours and passion projects has many looking to see if the grass really is greener on the other side.
-While the thought occasionally crosses my mind as well, when I step back and think about it, working for a large organization has allowed me to grow professionally, increase pay, and develop a strong network.
+The allure of more flexible work hours and passion projects has many looking to see if the grass is greener on the other side.

-Many organizations are starting to offer flexibility to align the more traditional jobs with the up-and-coming gig economy.
-Organizations are realizing that millennials, who now make up the majority of the workforce, like to work differently than previous generations.
-Organizations who adapt to the changing desires of the workforce will be more successful in the long run simply by attracting top talent.
-Millennials tend to favor flexibility and purpose over job security and even money.
+Many organizations are starting to offer flexibility to align traditional jobs with the up-and-coming gig economy.
+This is becoming even more true on the other side of the pandemic.
+Organizations realize that millennials now comprise most of the workforce and like to work differently from previous generations.
+Organizations that adapt to the changing desires of the workforce will be more successful in the long run simply by attracting top talent.
+Millennials tend to favor flexibility and purpose over job security and money.

-I know that some people know exactly what they want to do right out of college.
-That definitely wasn’t me.
+Some people know exactly what they want to do right out of college.
+That wasn’t me.
 College does a great job of helping us develop skills for the workplace.
-However, taking action on the job is the best way to explore the type of work you really enjoy or really dislike.
+However, taking action on the job is the best way to explore the work you enjoy or dislike.

-Last week I had the opportunity to participate in a networking session with area interns.
+A few years ago, I had the opportunity to participate in a networking session with area interns.
 Many were business majors who were nearing graduation.
-Almost none of them knew exactly what they wanted to do with their professional lives.
+None of them knew exactly what they wanted to do with their professional lives.
 I wish more people would tell them this is perfectly okay.
 There’s no need to feel anxious because almost everyone goes through something similar.

-Through real life opportunities you have a much better chance of finding meaningful work that you’re good at.
-Working for a large organization allows you to try a bunch of different things.
-By taking action and trying different things, eventually you’ll find the meaningful work that fills your soul.
-And you shouldn’t settle until you find that.
+You have a much better chance of finding meaningful work that you’re good at through real-life opportunities.
+Working for a large organization allows you to try many different things.
+Eventually, by taking action and trying other things, you’ll find the meaningful work that fills your soul.
+And it would be best if you didn’t settle until you find that.

 Below are several additional benefits of working for a large organization.

 Growth and Development Opportunities